currentxchange/purple-explainer/README.md

 **PURPLE** - Scarce token that can be staked for Everstones

-**Everstone** - PURPLE-backed NFT that Ups a specific piece of content on a mapp periodically automatically
+**Everstone** - PURPLE-backed NFT that Ups a specific piece of content on a mapp periodically automatically [Buy Everstones](https://nfthive.io/market?collection=currentxchng)

 **Solar Disk** - NFT needed to register a user as a valid recipient of SOL, and hold SOL.